 While It is true that we meet in our homes, and have our discipleship school in our apartments, we don’t identify ourselves based on the type of buildings we meet in.
 But to simplify the conversation, maybe to my detriment and adding to the misconception, I just say “yes, we basically are”.
 For me, it’s the same as telling people I’m basically from Toronto instead of explaining that I’m actually from Peterborough, but Toronto’s is the closest international airport because hardly anybody has ever heard of Peterborough.

 Same with this.

 The name we’re using is “missional community“.
 Even that means different things to different people.
 We’re referring to a social space between 20 to 50 individuals, who are all on the same mission: to multiply and make more disciples themselves.
 Our focus is not the meeting(s), and all the components that go into that, such as location and time, but the people itself.
 The family more so that the structure.

 For example, while you may have individuals attending a church and meeting weekly or regularly in a cell group, we find that the average cell group or Bible study can be anywhere from as little as four people to a dozen or maybe 15 or whatever.
-But it is never much bigger less it become a full on meeting where people can slip through the cracks more easily.
+But it is never much bigger less it becomes a full-on meeting where people can slip through the cracks more easily.

 A missional community on the other hand is not necessarily the same thing or the same size, but bigger.
 I’ve heard Mike Breen refer to it as larger than a cell group, and smaller than a mid-size church; just large enough that a visitor can visit and stand in the corner and observe, but small enough that they can feel welcomed and share if they’d like to.